-(1) The Mobilestream Warrants were issued by the Company in connection

-- with its acquisition of substantially all of the assets of Mobilestream in December 2006. - (2) The Carbon Recovery B, D and E Warrants were issued by the Company in connection with its acquisition of substantially all of the assets of Carbon Recovery Corporation in September 2006. - (3) The Carbon Recovery Class D Warrant and the Class E Warrant can only be exercised in tandem with each other, i.e., one Class E Warrant must be exercised for each Class D Warrant exercised. - (4) 300,000 warrants were issued to Black Diamond Fund LLP in connection with settlement of claims arising from a private placement transaction that was rescinded.
-150,000 of the warrants issued to Black Diamond Fund LLP have been exercised. - (5) 500,000 warrants were issued to Nutmeg/Mercury Fund LLP in connection with settlement of claims in a private placement transaction that was rescinded.
-250,000 warrants issued to Nutmeg/Mercury Fund LLP have been exercised. - (6) The Company issued the Augustine Warrants to two different purchasers of shares of Carbon Recovery Corporation common stock from Ms. Lois Augustine Pringle.
-See "Certain Relationships and Related Transactions. - (7) The Company issued 1,000,000 Taylor Warrants in January 2008 to Mr. Terence Taylor as part of a settlement and termination agreement for various claims among the Company, Mr. Taylor and Tomahawk Trading Corp.
-The Taylor Warrants are held in escrow and can only be exercised under all of the following conditions: all of the warrants must be exercised at one time for all, but not les then all, of the shares our common stock, by payment in full of the purchase price, and (ii) Taylor must pay to the escrow agent at the time of exercise all other sums due and payable the settlement and termination agreement pursuant to which the warrants were issued. - (8) The Company issued 9,327,741 warrants to purchasers of its common stock in a private placement between January 1 to April 30, 2008. - (9) If at any time between the issuance date of the 2008 Warrants and the expiration date, the closing price per share of our common stock exceeds \$5.00 per share on any exchange or market on which the shares are then quoted or traded for five consecutive trading days, then the warrant holders will have a period of thirty (30) days from the expiration of the fifth such consecutive day to exercise their warrants or the warrants will expire. - (10) The New Millennium Warrants were issued to New Millennium PR Communications in connection with certain public relations consulting work New Millennium performed for the Company for the last 12 months. - (11) We issue warrants to purchase shares of our common stock to each director who attends a meeting of our Board.
+- (1) The Mobilestream Warrants were issued by the Company in connection with its acquisition of substantially all of the assets of Mobilestream in December 2006. - (2) The Carbon Recovery B, D and E Warrants were issued by the Company in connection with its acquisition of substantially all of the assets of Carbon Recovery Corporation in September 2006. - (3) The Carbon Recovery Class D Warrant and the Class E Warrant can only be exercised in tandem with each other, i.e., one Class E Warrant must be exercised for each Class D Warrant exercised. - (4) The expiration date is 120 days after the SEC declares effective the registration statement for these warrants. - (5) 300,000 warrants were issued to Ademas Fund LLP (then known as Black Diamond Fund LLP) in connection with settlement of claims arising from a private placement transaction that was rescinded.
+150,000 of the warrants issued to Ademas Fund LLP have been exercised. - (6) 500,000 warrants were issued to Nutmeg/Mercury Fund LLP in connection with settlement of claims in a private placement transaction that was rescinded.
+250,000 warrants issued to Nutmeg/Mercury Fund LLP have been exercised. - (7) The Company issued the Augustine Warrants to 25 individual investors who purchased shares of Carbon Recovery Corporation common stock from Ms. Lois Augustine Pringle in August 2007.
+See "Certain Relationships and Related Transactions." - (8) The Company issued 1,000,000 Taylor Warrants in January 2008 to Mr. Terence Taylor as part of a settlement and termination agreement for various claims among the Company, Mr. Taylor and Tomahawk Trading Corp.
+The Taylor Warrants are held in escrow and can only be exercised under all of the following conditions: all of the warrants must be exercised at one time for all, but not les then all, of the shares our common stock, by payment in full of the purchase price, and (ii) Taylor must pay to the escrow agent at the time of exercise all other sums due and payable the settlement and termination agreement pursuant to which the warrants were issued. - (9) The Company issued 9,327,741 warrants to purchasers of its common stock in a private placement between January 1 to April 30, 2008.

+(10) If at any time between the issuance date of the 2008 Warrants and the expiration date, the closing price per share of our common stock exceeds \$5.00 per share on any exchange or market on which the shares are then quoted or traded for five consecutive trading days, then the warrant holders will have a period of thirty (30) days from the expiration of the fifth such consecutive day to exercise their warrants or the warrants will expire.

+- (11) The New Millennium Warrants were issued to New Millennium PR Communications in connection with certain public relations consulting work New Millennium performed for the Company for the last 12 months. - (12) We issue warrants to purchase shares of our common stock to each director who attends a meeting of our Board.
 Until September 23, 2008, we issued 3,000 such warrants for each meeting, which number has been increased to 5,000 warrants commencing with the September 23, 2008 meeting of our directors.
 The exercise price for each group of warrants is the price of a share of our common stock on the date of each board meeting.
 The warrants are exercisable for a period of five years from the date of each meeting.